About Our School

 Robert J. Elkington Middle School (RJEMS) promotes the “Whole Child” with programming designed to engage and educate all students.
 At RJEMS, we strongly believe in the potential of all children.
 We are the home of approximately 900 students that arrive each day ready to continue the learning process.

 Beyond educational standards such as Math and Reading, our students are also exposed to courses featuring the Science, Technology, Engineering, and Math (STEM) initiative.
-In addition to Engineering Units embedded into our 6th grade Science Curriculum, RJEMS offers Industrial Technology as a 7th-grade class and Introduction to Engineering at the 8th-grade level.
+In addition to Engineering Units embedded into our 6th grade Science Curriculum, RJEMS offers Industrial Technology as a 7th-grade class.

 The arts and language are also an important facet of our students’ education.
-Our students are able to participate in our excellent music, art, and Spanish classes as well.
+Our students are able to participate in our excellent music and art classes as well.

 The Middle School also has a Middle Area Learning Center as a school within a school.
-Strategies used here include scientifically proven academic interventions and smaller class sizes to help below grade level students in the areas of Math and Reading.
+Strategies used here include scientifically proven academic interventions and smaller class sizes to help below grade level students in the area of Reading.

 We are proud to be a strong school community where together, we are better.